 The United States economy in general and our business specifically have been negatively affected by the COVID-19 pandemic.
-In the first quarter of 2022, the continued prolonged recovery from COVID-19 and increased Omicron variant cases resulted in restricted access to clinics and hospitals and disrupted the recovery in patient visits versus the pre-COVID environment.
-The adverse impacts in the first quarter of 2022 were similar to those we experienced during the first quarter of 2021.
-At this time, there are no reliable estimates of how long the pandemic will last, whether any recovery will be sustained or will reverse course, the severity of any resurgence of COVID-19 or variant strains of the virus, the effectiveness of vaccines and attitudes towards receiving them, or what ultimate effects the pandemic will have.
+We have seen adverse impacts as it relates to the decline in the number of patients that healthcare facilities and clinics are able to treat due to enhanced safety protocols, particularly during most of 2021 and during the first quarter of 2022.
+We have also seen staffing challenges, both in our organization and at the clinics we serve, as another consequence of the COVID-19 pandemic.
+While we saw some level of recovery in the second quarter of 2022, there are no reliable estimates of how long the pandemic will last, whether any recovery will be sustained or will reverse course, the severity of any resurgence of COVID-19 or variant strains of the virus, the effectiveness of vaccines and attitudes towards receiving them, or what ultimate effects the pandemic will have.
 For that reason, we are unable to reasonably estimate the long-term impact of the pandemic on our business at this time.